monisha-anila/Springboard-India/Capstone 2/Retail Analytics.md

 ### Awesome tips
 - You can view Jupyter notebook data within seconds by pasting Github link [here](https://nbviewer.jupyter.org/).
-- `pd.factorise` is used in place of `get_dummy` makes easier data encoding.
+- `pd.factorise` is used in place of `get_dummy` which makes easier data encoding.
--`pd.qcut` makes bins with quantile distribution
+- `pd.qcut` makes bins with quantile distribution
 - Use `Pandas profiling` to get data overview within minutes.